FOGProject/fog-docs/docs/kb/how-tos/add-extend-a-2nd-virtual-hdd.md

 ---
 title: Add & Extend a 2nd Virtual HDD
 description: Describes attaching a second disk to a Fog server and making it usable to the server
+context_id: add-extend-a-2nd-virtual-hdd
 aliases:
     - Add & Extend a 2nd Virtual HDD
     - Add and Extend a 2nd Virtual HDD